saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 ```
 If we look again the info, the virtual size is 20G but the file size did not change (895M)

 Next I create a storage pool for the new guest (just a directory on the host).
 I use an env variable to point to the directory in the remainder of this text.
+Change pg01 by whatever you decided for your new VM name.

 ```bash
 export VMPOOLDIR=/data2/virtpool/pg01